matrix-org/matrix-spec-proposals/proposals/4081-claim-fallback-keys-on-network-failure.md

 ### Changed semantics for `/keys/claim`

 [`POST /_matrix/client/v3/keys/claim`](https://spec.matrix.org/v1.9/client-server-api/#post_matrixclientv3keysclaim) can
 now respond with a cached fallback key if the remote server is unreachable.
+"Unreachable" includes:
+ - unable to connect to the server
+ - the sending server is backing off the remote server
+ - the remote server responded with an error code such as 429 Too Many Requests.

 ### Changed semantics for rotating fallback keys